theusaf/kahoot-session/README.md

 Session.quiz //quiz info
 Session.secret //secret kahoot token
 Session.quizIndex //current quiz index
-Session.snark //an array of text to send after the player answers Session.success //an array of text to send at the end of the quiz. (the top text) ["1st","2nd","3rd","top 5","below top 5"] Session.success2 //an array of text to send at the end of the quiz (the bottom text) ["you won!","almost","good try","made it to the leaderboard at least","good job, nice try"]
+Session.success //an array of text to send at the end of the quiz. (the top text) ["1st","2nd","3rd","top 5","below top 5"] Session.success2 //an array of text to send at the end of the quiz (the bottom text) ["you won!","almost","good try","made it to the leaderboard at least","good job, nice try"]
 ```